 AUR is a not-for-profit university and we work hard to keep our tuition fees as affordable as possible.
 Lend Edu estimates that the average cost for four-year higher education at an American non-profit college is around $50,000 per annum.
 At The American University of Rome, the cost per annum (including accommodation) is just over $34,000.
-This, alongside the lower cost of living in Italy, represents a significant saving and means that our students can graduate with a much more manageable student loan overhead.
+This, combined with the lower cost of living in Italy, represents a significant saving and means that our students can graduate with a much more manageable student loan overhead.

 AUR is wholly committed to assisting students whose academic merit and financial need warrant recognition and support.
 To this end, we have a range of scholarship options available.